 "There is absolutely no better feeling in the world than getting that first email saying, 'We have accepted your story.' . . .
 [Thanks for being] such an incredibly dynamic, positive instructor."—Elizabeth

-Put contact information in the upper left corner, single spaced.
+Put contact and word count information at the top, single spaced.

 Include a title in all CAPS five inches down from the top.

 Double space your text.

 First, check my availability by sending me an email at lori "at" lorimortensen dot com.